project-bluebird/bluebird/API.md

 Returns:

 - `200 Ok` - Scenario was loaded
-- `400 Bad Request` - Filename was invalid
+- `400 Bad Request` - Either the filename or multiplier were invalid
 - `500 Internal Server Error` - Could not load the scenario
 	- This could be due to the file not existing, or case-sensitivity of the given filename (some are named `*.scn`, while others are `*.SCN`)